entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 - `EntandoClusterInfrastructure` (interface between Entando app and Kubernetes)
 - `EntandoApp` (core logic application)

-To speed up the Getting Started environment, embedded databases are used by default for these components.
-See [this tutorial](../../tutorials/devops/default-database.md) for more information.
+To speed up the _Getting Started_ environment, embedded databases are used by default for these components.
+See [this tutorial](../../tutorials/devops/default-database.md) for more information on how to change your database connection.

 ### Configure Access to Your Cluster